 Most apartments are unfurnished and are much bigger than a dorm room.
 Before going on a shopping spree for chairs or cookware, take stock of what you have and make a list of essential items you need.
 These costs can add up quickly, so look for discounts and freebies when possible and consider adding some essential items over time.
 Ask friends or family members for extra items they may be willing to spare and recruit them to help you move.
 This will save you money on moving costs.

-Living alone, you must feed yourself, and food costs money.
-Factor in monthly food costs and think about how frequently you will go out for food versus buy groceries.
-Again, as with your furniture and household items, determine your essentials and look for food deals.
+Living alone, you must feed yourself—and food costs money.
+Factor in monthly food costs and think about how frequently you will dine out versus buy groceries.
+Again, as with your furniture and household items, determine your essentials and look for food deals to help you grocery shop on a budget.
 Will you have a vehicle or use public transportation, and will you have parking fees?
-Vehicles necessitate gas and car insurance.
-Compare your options and see which transpiration is economical and makes sense for you.
+Vehicles need gas and car insurance.
+Compare your options and see which transportation is economical and a fit for you.

 Are you looking to cut costs even more?
 Consider sharing your space with a roommate.
 Often, a two-bedroom apartment where you split costs with a buddy is more cost-efficient than living alone.
-No matter what you choose, work smarter, not harder, and plan out your expected budget before moving in.
+No matter what you choose, work smarter not harder and plan your expected budget before moving in.
 That way, you will not be shocked by your costs as a new renter.

 We offer personalized tools to help you save for life’s milestones and hit your savings goals sooner.
 Explore our website to learn more about the savings options we offer.
-Whether you are budgeting from your new apartment couch or shopping for your new household items, we have you covered with our online banking and mobile app.
+Our Visa Signature Rewards credit card could also help you save money gas and groceries.
+Whether budgeting from your new couch or shopping for new household items, we have you covered with our online banking and mobile app.